 - Lay the baby on his back.

 - Tilt the head back slightly.
-You can use a pillow to help hold the head back.
+You can use a pillow to help hold his head back.

 - Spray/squeeze two-three drops of saline nasal solution in each nostril.
 Wait for 30-40 seconds.